-Cash and cash equivalents consist of cash on deposit with banks and redeemable investment-grade short-term deposit certificates with maturities within twelve months of the statement of financial position date.
+Cash and cash equivalents consist of cash on deposit with banks and redeemable investment-grade short-term deposit certificates that are readily convertible into cash, or have original maturities of ninety days or less.

 Equipment

 Equipment is stated at cost less accumulated depreciation and accumulated impairment losses.
 The cost of an item of equipment consists of the purchase price, any costs directly attributable to bringing the asset to the location and condition necessary for its intended use and an initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.